Halbert L. Dunn: Work in statistics

-In 1929, he was the first biostatistician hired by the Mayo Clinic and established its computer coding system for deriving medical statistics.
+In 1929, he was the first biostatistician hired by the Mayo Clinic and established its coding system for deriving medical statistics.
 He was Chief of the National Office of Vital Statistics from 1935 through 1960, first as part of the Bureau of the Census and later under the Department of Health, Education and Welfare, where it eventually became the National Center for Health Statistics in 1960.
 In his final year with the U.S. Public Health Service he was Assistant Surgeon General for aging.

 He was one of the founders of the National Association for Public Health Statistics and Information Systems (NAPHSIS) and of the Inter-American Statistics Institute (IASI).
 He was Secretary General of the IASI from 1941 to 1952.
 The Halbert L. Dunn Award, named in his honor, has been presented since 1981 by NAPHSIS in recognition of outstanding and lasting contributions to the field of vital and health statistics.